DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Magic Missile
 "The first spell a young mage learns."
 - Deal 3 Fire damage to one enemy.
-- If cast using Fire mana, deal 3 Fire damage to all enemies.
+- If cast using only Fire mana, deal 3 Fire damage to all enemies.

 Cost:
 - 2 Generic Mana

 ### Combust
-"A simple yet devastating conjuration."
+"Nothing sparks fear like fire."
 - Deal 3 Fire damage to one enemy.
 - Scorch your current tile.